Safety Management System- Complete (SMS-C)

 Who Should Attend

-Personnel assigned to safety and safety-related positions in an airline, an on-demand charter, an aerodrome, executive support airlift, a military flying activity, Aviation Maintenance organization, or a government regulatory body who may be new to safety or Safety Management Systems or to those who would like a comprehensive review of SMS fundamentals in order to review, evaluate, build, or improve upon a safety management plan.
-Attendees will be provided the information, knowledge, checklists and tools required to build, implement and manage a "world class safety program using the latest tools, techniques and processes."
+Personnel assigned to safety and safety-related positions in an airline, armed forces, on-demand charter, an aerodrome, executive support airlift, aviation maintenance organization, or a government regulatory body who may be new to safety or Safety Management Systems or those who would like a comprehensive review of SMS fundamentals in order to review, evaluate, build, or improve upon a safety management plan.
+Attendees will be provided the information, knowledge, checklists and tools required to build, implement and manage a program using the latest tools, techniques and processes.

 How You will Benefit